 Directed by Paul W.S.
 Anderson, Alien vs. Predator takes place on contemporary earth, marking the first appearance of the aliens outside of some indeterminate future.
 A satellite, owned by the ever-present and evil Weyland Corporation, passing over a remote island off the coast of Antarctica, detects a heat bloom under 2,000 feet of ice.
 Charles Weyland (Lance Henriksen) assembles a team of scientists, security personnel, and an extreme trekking guide, Alexa (Sanaa Lathan), to investigate.

 It turns out the heat bloom marks the location of an ancient pyramid that combines aspects of ancient Egyptian, Mesoamerican, and Khmer architecture.
-In a fit of faulty reasoning that fits in quite well with the overall tone of the film, the resident archaeologist declares that this must be the first pyramid ever built, because Anderson (who also handled screenwriting duties) doesn’t know how cultures develop.
+In a fit of faulty reasoning that fits in quite well with the overall tone of the film, the resident archaeologist declares that this must be the first pyramid ever built.
+That’s absurd if one thinks about it at all.
+That would be like discovering a car with the engine from a Dodge Charger, the hood of a Cadillac Eldorado, and the bed from a Ford F-150 and declaring it the first car ever built.
 This moment of exposition is kin to the simple nonsense that scientist characters would spout in 1950s monster fare, and is pretty typical of a Paul W.S.
 Anderson film.
 He’s never felt the need to burden a viewer with anything that’s actually plausible, so rather than be frustrated by his unique brand of movie science, it’s best just to ignore it and move on, otherwise a viewer will be driven to distraction.

 There are some moments, though, that just reek of lazy filmmaking.
 My particular favorite is when the audience first meets Alexa.
 Anderson introduces her as she’s free climbing an icefall in Tibet or some such place.
 She’s almost to the top when her cellphone rings.
 I shit you not, she got a phone call, on a cell, in the Himalayas, while hanging her ass off a mountain.
 Then she answered it.
 I would have let it go to voicemail.